mosharraf-hossain/team_riders/README.md

 "ClipInput": false - Whether to clip input values to the input range.
 "MaxVal": max - The maximum value of the input range.

-If you want to see the full code you can view it by clicking the link. https://github.com/mosharraf-hossain/team_riders/blob/main/Multisequencelearning.cs
+If you want to see the full code you can view it by clicking the [link](https://github.com/mosharraf-hossain/team_riders/blob/main/Multisequencelearning.cs)

 ```csharp

             int inputBits = 121;